101 Unhealthiest Habits on the Planet

 Close those screens well before bedtime to ensure you get enough shut-eye.
 The blue light emitted by computers, smartphones and TVs disturbs your natural circadian rhythm, which can lead to insomnia.
 Poor sleep has been correlated with serious illnesses like cardiovascular disease, diabetes and cancer.

-The Remedy Rx: Turn off TV, phones, computers and tablets at least 60 minutes before lights-out.
+The Rx: Turn off TV, phones, computers and tablets at least 60 minutes before lights-out.
 "For the best night's sleep, consider pretending that you live in an earlier time," advises the National Sleep Foundation.
 "Wind down by reading a (paper) book, writing in a journal, or chatting with your partner."

 You Don't Know Your Cholesterol Levels